BrixSat/LinFRN/README.md

+Linux Free Radio Network Gateway.
+Welcome to the Free Radio Network Linux Project

+LinFRN is a Linux Gateway for the Free Radio Network.

+For information on FRN visit Free Radio Network Homepage.

+This Gateway is under development and has no guaranteed support, nor can I be held responsible for any damage caused to hardware by using this software.

+This Software was based on Frollers ORN Client that was keyboard based and not suitable for a Gateway server.
+Features

+    USB COM Keyer.
+    VOX.
+    Web Config.
+    Web Java Radio Interface.

+In Development

+    DTMF Commands.
+    Radio Programming Using Web Interface.
+    Over and Confirmation Tones.
+    Text To Speech Support.
+    Timed Events.
+    WiFi Config via Web Interface.
+    3G USB Dongle support.

+The project was created on Sep 15, 2013.

+    License: Apache License 2.0

 The Free Radio Network has been around on the windows platform for some time now.

 I wanted to build a Gateway of my own, So in true Tech Style I decided to build a Linux Version.